mariosasko/autograd/README.md

 # Autograd

-autograd is a automatic differentiation package that relies on operator overloading to dynamically build a computation graph and compute gradients during the backward pass.
+autograd is an automatic differentiation package that relies on operator overloading to dynamically build a computation graph and compute the gradients during the backward pass.
 The package is implemented fully in Python and has no outside dependencies of any sort.

 ## Motivation

-The goal of this project is to better understand the idea behind automatic differentiation that is present in basically every modern Deep Learning framework.
+The goal of this project is to better understand the idea behind automatic differentiation, the backbone of every modern Deep Learning framework.

 ## Current state